Last Updated on

 Criticisms of Emotional Intelligence

-Although emotional intelligence has been embraced by both the mainstream and the field of psychology, not everyone agrees that it’s a groundbreaking and important concept.
+Although EI has been embraced by both the mainstream and the field of psychology, not everyone agrees that it’s a groundbreaking and important concept.

-Jordan Peterson, psychologist and professional controversy-starter at the University of Toronto, has this to say about emotional intelligence:
+Jordan Peterson, psychologist and professional controversy-starter at the University of Toronto, has this to say:

 “There is no such thing as an Emotional Intelligence Quotient… EQ is not a psychometrically valid concept.
 Insofar as it is anything (which it isn’t), it’s the Big Five trait agreeableness, although this depends, as it shouldn’t, on which EQ measure is being used (they should all measure the same thing)” (Peterson, 2016).